cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 ---
 This is a very important guide to making sure you are prepped and ready to go for CascadiaJS!
 Please review it completely and let us know if you have any questions.

+## 🔲 Pack your Bags

+There are a few required items that you MUST bring to the conference:

+- A government issued photo ID
+- Proof of COVID-19 vaccination (photo is OK)
+- Proof of a negative PCR or over-the-counter Antigen test (photo is OK)

+Here are some things that we strongly encourage you to consider bringing:

+- Mask: we encourage folks to mask up when they are inside and not eating or drinking
+- Snacks: we will be serving 3 hearty meals every day, but if you need to nosh regularly throughout the day, please bring snacks.
+- Water bottle: there will be water stations and it will be important to stay hydrated!
+- Clothing: please [check the weather](https://www.wunderground.com/weather/us/or/sunriver) and dress in layers.
+It will be air conditioned inside, hot outside during the day and much cooler as the sun sets.
+- Pool gear: swimsuit, sunscreen, giant pool floatie, etc.

 ## 🔲 Check Your Login

 First, please make sure you can log in to the <a target="_blank" href="/home/dashboard">Conference Dashboard</a>.
 This is where you will RSVP for workshops and activities, sign-up for raffles and other things related to the conference.